PedroGaya/hellblazers/srd-gm.md

 ## Bargain

 **Propose an interesting bargain to a PC.
-Take tension only if they accept.**
+Build tension only if they accept.**

 _Bargain_ with a player by proposing a juicy twist for their PC.
 Push **_dilemmas_** and **_drama_** towards their character details.
 The players pick them because they want the choices that come with!
 When you have a great idea, propose a bargain for a PC.
 Remember you only gain tension if they accept, so it's up to you to make the offer irresistible.
 Don't push hard — this mechanic is built to respect player agency.
 Don't punish for saying no.